MicrosoftDocs/visualstudio-docs/docs/extensibility/lightweight-solution-load-extension-impact.md

 4. Existing APIs are updated to include deferred projects when asking for loaded projects.
 5. Existing APIs are updated to express the solution is fully loaded after solution is opened.

-### A proper way to add "See More Results” for a feature.
+### How to add "See More Results” for a feature.

 Features that perform a query on the contents of projects should consider the impact of deferred projects.
 In some situations, features can get the results of their query from LSL and Workspace APIs for a deferred project.
 In other cases, a feature’s limitations require projects to be loaded.
-Both of these situations should provide a new "See more results" gesture that allows users to fully load projects and re-query.
+Both of these situations should provide a new "See More Results" gesture that allows users to fully load projects and re-query.
 This gesture enables features to give a best approximation when there are deferred projects while giving the user a way to get the perfect result when projects are actually loaded.

 The general algorithm for features should be: